Do I need nature or science papers-title

-Do I need Nature or Science papers for a career in science?
+Do I need Nature or Science papers for a successful career in science?

 One of the unspoken rules in research is that a successful career in science is only possible with one or more papers with an impact factor above 10 or higher.
-This belief creates a lot of peer pressure among young scientists and may be even one of the causes of increasing numbers of scientific fraud cases.
-But is it true?
-To answer this question it is crucial to get a very clear idea what “a successful career in science” means for you.
-It is very simple:
+This belief creates a lot of peer pressure among young scientists and might even be one of the causes of increasing numbers of scientific fraud cases.

 HIGH IMPACT FACTORS ARE THE “CURRENCY OF FAME” IN ACADEMIA